Mosab Hassan Yousef: Espionage career

 Beginning with his release from prison in 1997, Yousef was considered the Shin Bet's most reliable source in the Hamas leadership, earning himself the nickname "The Green Prince" – using the color of the Islamist group's flag, and "prince" because of his pedigree as the son of one of the movement's founders.
 The intelligence he supplied to Israel led to the exposure of many Hamas cells, as well as the prevention of dozens of suicide bombings and assassination attempts on Jews.
 He has said that he did not inform for money, but rather that his motivations were ideological and religious, and that he only wanted to save lives.

 Yousef says he supplied intelligence only on the condition that the "targets" would not be killed, but arrested.
 This led to the detention of several key Palestinian leaders, including Ibrahim Hamid, a Hamas commander in the West Bank, and Marwan Barghouti.
 Yousef also claims to have thwarted a 2001 plot to assassinate Shimon Peres, then foreign minister and later President of Israel.
 According to his former Shin Bet officer, "Many people owe him their lives and don't even know it."
-Former Shin Bet Deputy Chief Gideon Ezra said "there are hundreds of collaborators like him.
-He is not unusual.
-He just decided to write a book about it", though many other Israeli officials have also praised his work.

 Yousef's brother Ouwais denounced a Haaretz report about his brother's activities, saying: "It was full of lies; it's all lies."
 Ouwais also revealed that the last contact between his family and Mosab took place more than a year before the news of his spying.
 The Haaretz report on Yousef was described by Hamas MP Mushir al-Masri as "psychological war being waged against the Palestinian people... [it] did not deserve a response".
 Sheikh Hassan Yousef, Mosab's father, while in an Israeli prison, disowned his son for spying for Israel.

 In May 2016, talking to a Jerusalem Post conference in New York, Yousef said that at one point, he was simultaneously working for and being paid by Israel, the United States, the Palestinian Authority, and Hamas.